open-ch/pyrene/FAQ.md

 ## How does Kitchensink work ?
 Kitchensink analyses the `PropTypes` object of each Pyrene component.
 Base on that object, Kitchensink generates the documentation for each component, means the `props`, the `type` of these props, etc.

+The instance of component in the component's page is done through the example file of each component.

 This `PropType` object is generates thanks to a Babel plugin.
 Indeed, component written in TyppeScript do not have any PropType object.

 ## Kitchensink CI / CD